octokit/octokit.net/DEPLOYMENT.md

 `dotnet run generate [BASE] [HEAD]`
 (where `[BASE]` is the last release label (i.e. v0.50.0) and `[HEAD]` represents the `release` branch tip that was generated above)

+The tool looks for a environment variable named `OCTOKIT_OAUTHTOKEN`.
+This token requires a minimal scope to execute and pull the data from the repository via API.
+Keep in mind that if a token is not provided then you will most likely run into rate limit errors because the requests are being made anonymously.